Analysis | Garland, Tanden and the application of double standards by GOP lawmakers

 What was unspoken but circulating through the hearing room throughout the day was the fact that this was the same committee, and many of the same committee Republicans, who denied Garland so much as a hearing when he was nominated by then-President Barack Obama in early 2016 to fill the Supreme Court vacancy created by the death of conservative Justice Antonin Scalia.

 Garland became the victim of a raw exercise of political power by Sen. Mitch McConnell (R-Ky.), who was majority leader at the time but now is minority leader.
 McConnell decided that he would hold open the Scalia seat until after the 2016 election, on the hope that the voters would elect a Republican president.
-No one then could have been certain that Donald Trump would even become the GOP nominee, let alone president.
+No one then could have been certain Donald Trump would even become the GOP nominee, let alone president.
 McConnell was taking no chances.

 Obama had selected Garland as an unprovocative nominee, not a young liberal firebrand but an experienced and respected jurist with a record of accomplishment and judicial temperament that in less partisan times would have won him overwhelming support.